robatwilliams/decent-code/topics/code-fashion.md

 ----

+## General

+**Prefer a functional approach to an imperative one.** Less mutable state and side-effects make code less error-prone, and easier to reason about.

+**Minimise held state.** State of any form (variables, caches) tends to be a source of complexity and problems, so it's best to keep as little of it around as necessary.
+Prefer to derive information when needed to storing it, if constraints allow.

+**Help compilers/transpilers and static analysis tools to help you.** These tools can detect problems in code before it's even run, giving a shorter feedback loop.
+Be aware of the problems your tools can detect, and write code to help them.
+For example, use annotations such as `@Override`, use constant variables, avoid unnecessarily initialising variables, avoid unsafe operations, and avoid suppressing warnings.

+**Think carefully before suppressing a static analysis warning or disabling entirely the rule that caused it.** Consider why the rule was enabled and configured thus in the first place.
+Rule documentation pages usually describe the motivation for the rule.
+You may be going against best practice (or project practice), or using an error-prone or deprecated technique. *Further reading: [Chesterton's fence](https://en.wikipedia.org/wiki/Wikipedia:Chesterton%27s_fence)*

 ## Objects and classes

 **Favour immutability.** Immutable objects are generally simpler and less error-prone to use than mutable ones.
 This is especially true in a multi-threaded context.